Creta5164/fmod-rmmv/README.md

   - `this` is for RPG Maker event itself that executing this script.
     There's also have explicit expression as `this.event()`.
-    If the FMOD Event is 3D or `forceBind` is `true`, it will be bound to this character's Speaker.
+    If the FMOD Event is 3D or `forceBind` is `true`, it will be bound to this character's `Speaker`.

   - `$gamePlayer` is for player character.
-    If the FMOD Event is 3D or `forceBind` is `true`, it will be bound to player character's Speaker.
+    If the FMOD Event is 3D or `forceBind` is `true`, it will be bound to player character's `Speaker`.

   - `$gameMap.event(<ID>)` is for RPG Maker event in current map by ID.
     In example, if you want make sound to RPG Maker event with ID 12 then use `$gameMap.event(12)`.
-    If the FMOD Event is 3D or `forceBind` is `true`, it will be bound to target RPG Maker event character's Speaker.
+    If the FMOD Event is 3D or `forceBind` is `true`, it will be bound to target RPG Maker event character's `Speaker`.

   - `{x:<X>,y:<Y>}` is for only specifying sound's location.
     In example, if you want make sound to event on `X:51`, `Y:64` then use `{x:51,y:64}`.